videosdk-live/videosdk-docs/docs/guide/video-on-demand/getting-started.md

 ---
-title: Getting Started with Video On Demand
+title: Getting Started - Video on Demand (VOD)
 hide_title: false
 hide_table_of_contents: false
 description: Video On demand sdk will help you to integrate video streaming in your application.